elastic/tedi/README.md

 ## Usage

-Tedi is a CLI tool.
+Tedi is a CLI tool written in Python 3.6.
+It can be installed with Pip or run as a Docker container.

+If you are interested in using Tedi but not in developing it, Docker is the recommend approach.

 ### Running in Docker

-The recommended way to run Tedi is within Docker.
-First, build an image of Tedi
+First, build an image of Tedi itself:
-itself:

 ``` shell
 docker build -t tedi .